 The Debt Service Fund is used to pay the principal and interest on the bond issue for the building expansion project (opened in January 2002).
-The debt payments conclude in 2019.
+The 2020 budget includes a cash transfer from the Debt Service Fund to the General Fund to close out the fund; the debt payment concludes in 2019.